sirt3tris/ArtifactSurvey/index.md

 <p align="center">
 <img src="playfreq.png" alt="playfrequency" width="1100"/>  </p>

-The pattern of playfrequency appears quite different for Artifact vs other games.
+The pattern of play-frequency appears quite different for Artifact vs other games.
 More than 95% of the sample frequently (daily or weekly) plays digital games whereas only 75% frequently play Artifact.
 Before examining the potential differences between these two subgroups, I want to first show the most played Artifact game modalities by pooling data from the global sample.

 <p align="center">
 <img src="gamemodes3.png" alt="game modes" width="500"/>  </p>

 Respondents where asked to indicate their most played Artifact game modality.
 They were allowed to indicate only one preference.
-I decided to group together the categories Draft tournaments and Constructed tournaments because of the low amount of responses. metterei anche giù a parole quello che mostri nel grafico, almeno dire quali sono le 2 modalità più citate
+I decided to group together the categories Draft tournaments and Constructed tournaments because of the low amount of responses.
+The plot shows that the most played game modalities are expert phantom draft and casual draft, accounting for around 64% of the sample.
+Only a minority of people seems to be mainly active in constructed: around 21% of the participants considering all of the constructed formats.

 ### Two types of Artifact player